StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 at UPenn physics concerning the science of climate warming.
 I recall putting his name on a note in my desk after the talk, along with "interesting stuff".
-I then returned to the matters at hand, which involved completing my PhD and getting a post-doc.
+I then returned to the matters at hand, which involved completing my PhD and getting a postdoc.

 <br> <br>